 These are pretty significant benefits.
 The disadvantage, of course, is that you must accept their choices and configurations, even if something different would be better for your project.
 Usually canned sites are adjustable within certain narrow parameters, but you will never get the fine-grained control you would have if you set up the site yourself and had full administrative access to the server.

 A perfect example of this is the handling of generated files.
 Certain project web pages may be generated files—for example, there are systems for keeping FAQ data in an easy-to-edit master format, from which HTML, PDF, and other presentation formats can be generated.
-As explained in بخشی بنام “Version everything” earlier in this chapter, you wouldn't want to version the generated formats, only the master file.
+As explained in بخشی بنام “Version everything” later in this chapter, you wouldn't want to version the generated formats, only the master file.
 But when your web site is hosted on someone else's server, it may be difficult to set up a custom hook to regenerate the online HTML version of the FAQ whenever the master file is changed.

 If you choose a canned site, leave open the option of switching to a different site later, by using a custom domain name as the project's development home address.
 You can forward that URL to the canned site, or have a fully customized development home page at the main URL and link to the canned site for specific functionality.
 Just try to arrange things such that if you later decide to use a different hosting solution, the project's main address doesn't need to change.